Superbition/Celestte-Docs/docs/using_polyel/validation.md

 ---

 The field being validated must be a valid timezone identifier according to the list returned by the `timezone_identifiers_list` PHP function.

+#### ValidURL
+---

+The field being validated must be a valid URL.
+This rule supports a wide range of URL protocols and many different formats of how a URL is formed, not just a basic `http` web address.

+#### ValidUUID
+---

+The field being validated must be a valid RFC 4122 universally unique identifier (UUID).

+This rule supports checking the validity of all versions 1, 3, 4 and 5.
+For more information please see the RFC [here.](https://tools.ietf.org/html/rfc4122)